dcyr/PicusToLandisIIBiomassSuccession/paramViz/ParamDistribution_WestON.md

 ### Landis-II - Biomass succession - Dynamic inputs

-The following three figures show how parameter values derived from Picus outputs are distributed among land types for maximum aboveground biomass (**maxAGB**), maximum annual net primary productivity (**maxANPP**), and species establishment probabilities (**SEP**) are distributed.
+The following three figures show how parameter values derived from Picus outputs are distributed among land types for maximum aboveground biomass (**maxAGB**), maximum annual net primary productivity (**maxANPP**), and species establishment probabilities (**SEP**).
 Those parameters are called *dynamic inputs* because they can vary through the course of one simulation, to account for the effect of climate change, for instance.

-Much of the succession dynamics simulated by LANDIS-II depends from those values, in interaction with landscape configuration, initial conditions, disturbances and static species parameters such as longevity, seed dispersal distances, etc.
+Much of the succession dynamics simulated by LANDIS-II depends on those values, in interaction with landscape configuration, initial conditions, disturbances and static species parameters such as longevity, seed dispersal distances, etc.

 -------